georgevremescu/CapacityPlanning/design-doc.md

 capacity exists, and how much is actually assigned?* — aggregated and filtered differently per audience.

+## Development Process

+Built end-to-end with AI assistance (Claude Code) from the very first line of code, using an ask-plan-execute loop rather than one-shot generation:

+1. **Plan** — the stakeholder brief was translated into a concrete implementation plan (data model, API, build phases) before any code was written.
+2. **Execute** — the plan was built out phase by phase (backend, frontend, integration), verified in the browser and via the test suite at each step.
+3. **Iterate** — follow-up sessions used AI for feature changes driven by direct feedback (the persona-based UI redesign, build automation for the stale-bundle bug).
+4. **Review & refine** — a dedicated code-review pass, with the AI acting as a principal-engineer reviewer of its own prior output, ranked findings by severity and fixed them; further one-off fixes (`Locale.ROOT`, story-point typing, the shared `CrudForm`) were requested and applied individually afterward.

 ## Architecture

 Single-server prototype.
 Spring Boot (embedded Tomcat) serves both the REST API and